-Sample syllabus: Social justice concerns for communicators
+Sample syllabus: Equity concerns for communicators

 Estimated reading time: 3 minutes